DHRI-Curriculum/Data-and-Ethics/lessons.md

 ## The Importance of Using Open Data Formats

 A small detour to discuss data formats.
+Open data formats are usually available to anyone free-of-charge and allows for easy reusability.
+Proprietary formats often hold copyrights, patents, or have other restrictions placed on them, and are dependent on (expensive) licensed softwares.
 For accessibility, future-proofing, and preservation, keep your data in open, sustainable formats.
 A demonstration:

 1. Open [this file](https://raw.githubusercontent.com/DHRI-Curriculum/data-literacies/v2.0-di-edits/files/cats.csv) in a [text editor](https://github.com/DHRI-Curriculum/command-line/blob/v2.0-smorello-edits/lessons.md#choosing-a-text-editor) (e.g. VS Code, TextEdit (MacOs), NotePad (Windows) ), and then in an app like Excel.
 This is a CSV, an open, text-only, file format.
 To save the file onto your local computer, right click on `cats.csv` and click `Save Link As` to download the file to your local computer (it's the same cats.csv from above!)
 2. Now do the same with [this Excel file](https://github.com/DHRI-Curriculum/data-literacies/blob/v2.0-di-edits/files/cats.xlsx).
 Unlike the previous, this is a proprietary format!